scalacenter/scala-lang/teach.md

 >
 > Mark Lewis, Trinity University, USA.

+> “The familiar yet flexible expression-oriented syntax, advanced support for pattern-matching, extensive collections library, powerful type system, and general no-nonsense approach to essential programming constructs are all game changers.”
+>
+> Lionel Parreaux, Hong Kong University of Science and Technology, Hong Kong.

 Read over to learn good reasons to use Scala to teach programming, to know where in the world Scala is taught, and to discover teaching tools and materials used at various levels (from high-school to university).